CHBaker/gmail-cli-handler/README.md

 4. Follow the command line prompst, the script will always ask before the final deletion of emails.

 ## NOTE
-The gmail API does not allow instant and total deletion
+The gmail API does **not allow instant and total deletion**

-This script just moves emails to the trash folder, which is cleared according to your settings
+This script **just moves emails to the trash folder**, which is cleared according to your settings

 To allow instant and total deletion, you must submit a form to register your api with google, since this can be a security issue/dangerous if not used properly.